LIVE

 💡 k = F / x

-Measure force with a known weight (F = mg) and displacement with a ruler.
-Average multiple measurements.
+Measure with a known weight (F = mass × 9.81) and a ruler.
+Average multiple measurements for accuracy.

 N